 When I established my private practice in 2005 my work specifically focused on Perinatal, Children and Family support.
 All of these earlier insights shaped every part of the care I offered.

-Across over twenty plus years, I have stood beside families through fertility challenges, grief and loss, birth trauma, pregnancy related fears, early bonding difficulties, parenting challenges and relationship changes.
+Across over twenty plus years, I have stood beside families through fertility challenges, grief and loss, depression and anxiety, birth trauma, pregnancy related fears, early bonding difficulties, parenting challenges and relationship changes.

-Throughout this time, I have also had extensive experience supporting healthcare clinicians, as the emotional and relational demands of their work has grown significantly, through training and clinical reflective supervision.
+Throughout this time, I have also had extensive experience supporting healthcare clinicians, as I am acutely aware that the emotional and relational demands of their work has grown significantly.
+I am passionate about supporting clinicians through training and clinical reflective supervision.

-I have experience in delivering many perinatal and infant mental health training workshops for various disciplines and organizations accross my career, as well as presenting at conferences, projects collaborating with other organizations, contributing to podcasts, and participating in media interviews across a wide range of topics, including;
+I have experience in delivering many perinatal and infant mental health training workshops to various disciplines and organizations across my career, as well as presenting at conferences, projects collaborating with other organizations, contributing to podcasts, and participating in media interviews across a wide range of topics, including;

 It also reminded me of the importance of clinician self-care.
 For me floristry entered my life at a time when I needed something grounding and restorative.
 Studying floristry introduced me to the field of therapeutic horticulture and deepened my understanding of how sensory, hands on creative practices can support emotional regulation, reflection and wellbeing for clinicians.
 I found that working with flowers invited presence and I noticed that it offered a gentle way for clinicians to reconnect with themselves, especially when the emotional weight of their work builds quietly over time.
 What began as a personal practice has grown into a meaningful, evidence informed framework for clinician self care.